Right-Most Position of a Last Progeny Modified Branching Random Walk: Main Results

 \subsection{Brunet-Derrida type results}

-In this section, we present results of the type Brunet and Derrida \cite{BrDerr2011}, which are in general very challenging problems.
-Their conjecture for the classical BRW was proven by Madaule \cite{Mada2017}.
+In this section, we present results of the type Brunet and Derrida~\cite{BrDe11} for convergence of the extremal point processes.
+Their conjecture for the classical BRW was proven by Madaule~\cite{Mada17}.
 Here we present similar results for our LPM-BRW.
+It is to be noted that the convergence of the point processes mentioned here is under the vague convergence topology on the set of all counting measures on $\R$.